Bio

 It wasn’t until 2021 that we found energy to get back up and release our third album — the long anticipated leap of faith into electropop, Malaise.
 This time we had no intention whatsoever to screw the system back.
 Two years had passed since Iconoclastic and we looked into our souls for inspiration.

 Gothenburg was a wedding song so deep and emotional that the rebel farmer Edward Nordén (think Lysander Spooner in a combined harvester) once posted a video of him blasting it from his tractor into the Nordic summer night.
-It was also a commemorative track of the city where we first met each other in person, after a few first nudges on a dating site.
+It was also a commemorative track of the city where Lilou first met John, after a few first nudges on a dating site.

 Ayn Rand got her own personal track in the title song, breaking free from the surveillance state, a nudge back to 100 Faces.
 The impact of the album was so hard that the singer-songwriter Hiraeth wrote a review calling it our Magnum Opus, and the late Jeff Winston who founded the non-profit indie hub White Art Collective played many of the songs frequently.

 Like an echo from a distant past of radical turmoil our loyal Danish guy Mazzy wrote: “if the world’s going to Hell in a handbasket, all I’m bringing is my bow, my knife and my Lilou & John t-shirt.”
-Once renegades, always renegades.
-Just different trash mobs to fight.
+We had descended into the seiðr, and the draugar could fight their pointless battles in the acid waters of Náströnd.

 Midnight Oracle (2023)